 - It supports Python, NumPy and user-defined types.

 See the documentation Overview section for more details.

-Make sure that Python 2.7 is installed and that pip, NumPy and a C compiler are available, then install bitstream with
+Make sure that Python 2.7 or Python 3.6 are installed and that pip, NumPy and a C compiler are available, then install bitstream with

 $ pip install bitstream